House Price Watch

 100 most expensive houses in Milton Clevedon

 In the charming area of Milton Clevedon, part of Mendip, the real estate market has seen some fascinating transactions over the years.
-The most expensive house sold for a staggering £650,000 in 2005, while the least expensive fetched £85,950.
-Since 1995, there have been 14 sales in the area, with 8 of those homes located on the same picturesque street, Bruton Road.
-The latest sale occurred in 2022, showcasing the enduring appeal of this delightful community.
+The most expensive house, sold for £650,000 in 2005, stands in stark contrast to the least expensive at £85,950.
+Notably, eight houses on this list are located on the same street, Bruton Road.
+Since 1995, there have been 14 sales, with the latest sale occurring in 2022, showcasing the area's evolving property landscape.

 Sold in September 2005